adeatt/Weatherapi/README.md

 It starts by getting the data via the request link and the Api key which is only avaible on the site of the api provider.
 Connects to the database via pyodbc and inserts the data.(hopefully)

+Also added a version which crates a csv file to manually import into access.

+If there are any problems just open up a issue.